ihmeuw/vivarium_research/docs/source/models/cause.rst

 **Implementing remission rates in cause models**

-For a given simulation with timesteps of length x time-units, we convert remission rates to the form of cases remitted per x time-units.
+For a given simulation with timesteps of length {x time-units}, we convert remission rates to the form of cases remitted per person-{x time-units}.
 This rate can then be used to compute the probability of a simulant transitioning from an infected or with-condition state to a susceptible or free-of-condition state in a given timestep.

 Duration-Based Transitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^